The Ten Percent Rule

 The immovable gradually influence the undecided.

-Once that committed minority reaches roughly 10% of the population, the dynamic shifts.
+Once that committed minority reaches roughly 10% of the population, the dynamic can shift.

 Not because the belief is superior.